-• processClass : ProcessClass [1..]
+• processClass: ProcessClass [1..]
 The target node(s) of the process link.

-6.1.3 ProcessProperty
+7.1.4 ProcessProperty

 A process property is owned by a process and is used to define how data retrieved from a UI element is used within the process flow.
-The relation to the UI element is established by the feature navigationProperty of PresentationProperty (see section 5.1.3).

-• NavigationProperty on page 8
+• NavigationProperty on page 13

-• rangeExpression : String [0..1]
+- rangeExpression: String [0..1]

+indicatedProgress:

 An expression that can be used to define a range of possible values for input into the related UI element.

+Defines whether the user should get some kind of

+- indicatedProgress:

+Boolean (false)